terrehbyte/TBYTEConsoleApp/README.md

 6. Figure out a way to alert the user when a CVar is already register but the user is attempting to assign a new value
    - Maybe a "readonly" bool on the CVar?
+7. Add support for mirror Debug.Log messages to Console

 # LICENSE